mbta/phil/README.md

 Note: all of these can be run in sequence with one command: `mix check`

+## Note: HTTP Redirect to HTTPS

+In deployed environments, we use the `Plug.SSL` plug to automatically redirect HTTP traffic to HTTPS.
+While Phoenix does not terminate the SSL, it uses the `x-forwarded-proto` request header to verify HTTPS traffic from the ALB.
+In development environments, we are setup to use self-signed certs to mimic HTTPS handling, but that termination is done by Phoenix directly.

+If you want to test things like the `/_health` endpoint, which is excluded from HTTPS redirects intentionally, you'll need to enable an HTTP listener on another port, and use that port to test it locally.
+For that to work, you'll also need to disable the `:redirect_http?` config flag (to `false`).
+You can see commented lines in `config/dev.exs` that enable this.

+If you want to test HTTPS redirect behavior, you'll need to have an HTTP listener on a separate port, and you'll need to either provide or not provide the `x-forwarded-proto` header with a protocol value of `https` to govern whether the traffic is coming from an HTTPS source or not.
+With the appropriate header, traffic should go through as expected; without it, traffic should be redirected with a 301.

 ## Deploying the app

 Deployment is managed via Github Actions CI workflow **Deploy to Dev**.